imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

 }
 ```

-We also created a repetition pattern using the <a href="https://css-tricks.com/almanac/selectors/n/nth-child/" target="_blank" rel="noopener noreferrer">nth-child()</a> pseudo-selector to set different sizes for our tracks using `grid-column` and `grid-row`.
+We also created a repetition pattern using the [nth-child()](https://css-tricks.com/almanac/selectors/n/nth-child/) pseudo-selector to set different sizes for our tracks using `grid-column` and `grid-row`.
 Notice here that we’re using the `span` keyword to allow the selected item to occupy more than one column or row.

 ```css
 /* This will create 2x images every 4 elements */